• Skip to primary navigation

 Servings: 4 people

-Calories: 335kcal
+Calories: 232.8kcal

 Equipment

-Dutch oven or other heavy-bottomed pot
+• Dutch oven or other heavy-bottomed pot

 Ingredients

-• 1 poblano chili pepper
+• 1 large poblano pepper

-• 1 tablespoon olive oil
+• 1 tablespoon extra virgin olive oil

 • 1 ¼ cups chopped white onion

-• ¾ cup husked + quartered tomatillos
+• ยพ cup tomatillos, husked and quartered

-• 1 cup corn kernels, frozen or cut from 1 large ear of corn
+• 1 cup corn kernels frozen or cut from 1 large ear of corn

-• 2 cups cooked black beans, or 1 (15-oz) can
+• 2 cups cooked black beans or 1 (15-oz) can

-• ¼ cup tomato puree
+• ยผ cup tomato puree or tomato sauce

-• 1 large tomato, coarsely chopped
+• 1 large tomato coarsely chopped

-• 1 teaspoon lime juice
+• 1 teaspoon fresh lime juice

-• ¼ teaspoon kosher salt, or to taste
+• ยผ teaspoon kosher salt or a pinch of sea salt, to taste

-• 2 avocados, peeled, seeded and chopped
+• avocados peeled, seeded and sliced

 Instructions

 • Roast the poblano pepper under the broiler until the skin is blackened all over, turning the pepper as needed.
 Place in a paper bag for five minutes.
-Peel, chop off the top, open up and remove all the seeds.
-Coarsely chop and set aside.

 • Heat the olive oil in a medium heavy pot over medium-high heat.
 I use a Le Creuset.
-Add the onion and tomatillos and sauté until softened, about 10 minutes.
-Add the corn kernels and sauté another two minutes.
+Add the onion, red bell pepper, and tomatillos and sauté until softened, about 10 minutes.

 • Stir in the chopped roasted poblano pepper, chopped tomato, black beans, tomato puree and broth.
 Simmer for 15 minutes.

-• Add the toppings you prefer.
+• Add any optional toppings you prefer.

 Nutrition